 OA in the 21st century

-Knee osteoarthritis (OA) is the most common musculoskeletal disease in the world, affecting on average circa 20% of the population.
-In the UK alone, 4.5 million people aged 40–65 suffer from radiographic knee arthritis but not yet suitable for knee replacement.
+Knee osteoarthritis (OA) is the most common musculoskeletal disease in the world, affecting approximately 20% of the population.
+In the UK alone, 4.5 million people aged 40–65 suffer from radiographic knee arthritis but are not yet suitable for knee replacement.

-For young and active people effected with knee osteoarthritis, HTO is the best solution.
+For young and active people effected with knee osteoarthritis, HTO has been shown to be the best solution.

 Joint preserving treatments for knee osteoarthritis

-Without the correction of the patients’ mechanical axes for the redistribution of the forces imposed on the knee by exercise the TKA implant lifespan is reduced, forcing patients to lead a sedentary lifestyle, impacting their overall health and quality of life.
-TKAs usually require revision with its associated cost and risk of complications, particularly in young patients.
+Without the correction of the patients’ mechanical axes for the redistribution of the forces imposed on the knee by exercise, other treatments to address the symptoms of osteoarthritis will not be as effective.
+For example, the implant lifespan of a Total Knee Replacement can be reduced, forcing patients to lead a sedentary lifestyle, impacting their overall health and quality of life.
+The younger a patient has a Total Knee Replacement, the higher the risk of revision and complications.

-Our approach to High Tibial Osteotomy, where the tibia is modified to redistribute load away from the medial compartment of the knee (where osteoarthritis often begins) offers many advantages, most importantly, an active lifestyle can be resumed.
+Our approach is based on a well-established procedure: High Tibial Osteotomy, where the tibia is modified to redistribute load away from the medial compartment of the knee (where osteoarthritis often begins).
+This offers many advantages including alignment restoration, knee preservation and a return to an active lifestyle.

 TOKA is a precision engineered personalised HTO surgical solution, particularly designed for young patients suffering from radiographic knee arthritis but not yet suitable for Knee-Replacement.